imfd/GraphCoQL/README.md

 $ make
 ```

-The process will then compile all required `*.v` files and generate the html documentation, stored in the directory `docs`.

-It is now possible to start programming in Coq and GraphCoQL or explore its documentation :tada:.
+The process will then compile all required `*.v` files and generate the html documentation, stored in the directory `docs/html`.
+You can now start programming in GraphCoQL or explore its documentation :tada:.

 ## What GraphQL features does GraphCoQL support?